shom-fr/xoa/ROADMAP.rst

     The interpolation routines are accelerated with :mod:`numba`.

-For those who know `vacumm <https://github.com/VACUMM/vacumm>`_, xoa a light weight, faster and more flexible version, now in python 3, and based on the xarray data model instead of CDAT. vacumm provide alot of facilities that are now available in other packages, thus no longer needed.
+For those who know `vacumm <https://github.com/VACUMM/vacumm>`_, xoa is a lightweight, faster and more flexible version, now in python 3, and based on the xarray data model instead of CDAT. vacumm provided a lot of facilities that are now available in other packages, thus no longer needed.